 - Dixon Landing Road/Milmont Drive.
 Roadway excavation at this intersection would allow for only one northbound and one southbound lane on Milmont Drive to remain open.
 Adequate intersection levels of service would not be provided given the traffic levels and roadway constraints.
-To provide acceptable levels of service, road widening would be required, which would not be feasible since this would require additional ROW that would affect private property and add substantial project cost. - Rato Road/Milmont Drive.
+To provide acceptable levels of service, road widening would be required, which would not be feasible since this would require additional ROW that would affect private property and add substantial project cost. - Kato Road/Milmont Drive.
 Northbound Milmont Drive approaching Kato Road is currently striped for one left turn lane and one shared through-right lane.
 The right-turn volume increases considerably in both the morning and evening peaks.
 During construction, the northbound approach would be modified to one shared through-left lane and one right turn lane, and the PM peak hour would deteriorate from LOS C to LOS E. Traffic signal phasing would be modified to allow the right-turn movement from Milmont Drive to Kato Road to overlap with the westbound left turn movement from Kato Road to Milmont Drive.
 Southbound Milmont Drive approaching Kato Road is also currently striped for one left turn lane and one shared through-right lane.
-During construction, the southbound approach would be implemented within existing street ROW.

-■ Kato Road-Scott Creek Road/Warm Springs Boulevard.
+During construction, the southbound approach would be modified to one shared through-right lane.
+This modification would be implemented within existing street ROW. - Kato Road-Scott Creek Road/Warm Springs Boulevard.
 Eastbound on Kato Road approaching Warm Springs Boulevard is currently striped for one left-turn lane, two through lanes, and one shared through right-turn lane.
 The right-turn volume increases considerably in both the morning and evening peaks.
 During construction, the eastbound approach would be modified to one left turn lane, one through lane, one shared through right-turn lane, and one right turn lane.
 This would result in LOS E and LOS D operation during the AM and PM peak hours, respectively.
 This modification would be implemented within existing street ROW.

-The full closure of Dixon Landing Road in the area near the BART alignment for 6 months, in addition to the traffic effects at Dixon Landing Road/Milmont Drive, would result in an unavoidable adverse effect.
+The full closure of Dixon Landing Road in the area near the BART alignment for 12 months, in addition to the traffic effects at Dixon Landing Road/Milmont Drive, would result in an unavoidable adverse effect.
 Mitigation measures to reduce adverse effects from the full closure of Dixon Landing Road are not feasible due to ROW constraints.
 However, the following mitigation measure would help reduce the severity of this adverse effect:

-Mitigation Measure CNST-TR-3: VTA will work with the City of Milpitas to develop a Traffic Management Plan for construction of the Dixon Landing Road Crossing.
+Mitigation Measure CNST-TR-1 (for BEP Alternative), and CNST-TR-2 (for SVRTP Alternative): VTA will work with the City of Milpitas to develop a Traffic Management Plan for construction of the Dixon Landing Road Crossing.

-Partial closure of Dixon Landing Road under the At Grade Option, where at least one lane on Dixon Landing Road would remain open in each direction for 30 months, would affect traffic at Dixon Landing Road/Milmont Drive.
+At Grade Option - Partial Closure.
+For the partial closure option, the entire duration of construction-related closure on Dixon Landing Road would take 48 months.
+Of those 48 months, Dixon Landing Road would be reduced to one lane in each direction for 30 months.
+This reduction of lanes would affect traffic at Dixon Landing Road/Milmont Drive.

-■ Dixon Landing Road/Milmont Drive.
+Dixon Landing Road/Milmont Drive.
 The partial closure option would cause queues on Dixon Landing Road west of the railroad crossing that would back up onto the I-880 mainline during the PM peak hour causing deterioration from LOS E to LOS F. To provide acceptable levels of service, road widening would be required, which would not be feasible since this would require additional ROW that would affect private property and add substantial project cost.